eprofos/reverse-engineering/docs/ARCHITECTURE.md

 ---

-**Cette architecture garantit un code maintenable, extensible et performant pour le ReverseEngineeringBundle.**
+**This architecture ensures maintainable, extensible, and performant code for the ReverseEngineeringBundle.**